ietf-wg-privacypass/base-drafts/draft-davidson-pp-architecture.md

   key.

-In terms of additional metadata, the only concrete applications of Privacy Pass that use additional metadata require just a single bit, such as {{TrustTokenAPI}}.
+In terms of additional metadata, the only concrete applications of Privacy Pass that use additional metadata require just a single bit.
 Therefore, we set the ceiling of permitted metadata to 1 bit for now, this may be revisited in future revisions.

 The maximum choice of I is based on the equation 1/2 * U/2^(2I) = A.
 This is derived from the fact that permitting I issuers lead to 2^I